eazydammy/coding-challenges/Intel30DaysOfUdacity/README.md

 - Read articles on 3D CNNs for the Showcase challenge in the #sg_nigeria group.
 - Updated project documentation for the group
 ___
+ ## D14 (02-07-20)
+- Reviewed articles on 3D CNNs for the Showcase challenge in the #sg_nigeria group.
+- Reviewed project documentation for the group
+___